apache/arrow/docs/source/python/compute.rst

 Compute Functions
 =================

 Arrow supports logical compute operations over inputs of possibly varying types.
 Many compute functions support both array (chunked or not) and scalar inputs, but some will mandate either.
-For example, the ``fill_null`` function requires its second input to be a scalar, while ``sort_indices`` requires its first and only input to be an array.
+For example, ``sort_indices`` requires its first and only input to be an array.

 Below are a few simple examples: